 Renovation Process

-This renovation took us almost 2 years (about 3 years with planning).
-We’ve never had anything test our patience, our relationship, or our mental strength quite like this.
-What felt like never ending late nights after our full time jobs, this project really pushed us to our limits.
+This renovation took almost 2 years (about 3 years with planning).
+I’ve never had anything test my patience or mental strength quite like this.
+What felt like never ending late nights after a full time job, this project really pushed me and everyone who helped to our limits.

-For never taking on any type of renovation before, we couldn’t be more proud of how it turned out and hope you enjoy learning a little bit more about it!
+For never taking on any type of renovation before, I couldn’t be more proud of how it turned out and hope you enjoy learning a little bit more about it!

 PLANNING

-Until we found exactly what we were looking for in Salt Lake City.
+Until I found exactly what I was looking for in Salt Lake City.

 RENOVATION BEGINS

-The seller had started the major demo and restoration of the frame. we started clearing the rest out right away.
+The seller had started the major demo and restoration of the frame.
+I started clearing the rest out right away.

 First real project was removing the original roof vents and installing the new ones.